Book of Job: Job's opening monologue and dialogues between Job and his three friends

-Three monologues: Poem to Wisdom, Job's closing monologue, and Elihu's speeches
+Three monologues: Poem to Wisdom, Job's closing monologue

-The dialogues of Job and his friends are followed by a poem (the "hymn to wisdom") on the inaccessibility of wisdom: "Where is wisdom to be found?" it asks, and concludes that it has been hidden from man (chapter 28).
-Job contrasts his previous fortune with his present plight, an outcast, mocked and in pain.
+The dialogues of Job and his friends are followed by a poem (the "hymn to wisdom") on the inaccessibility of wisdom: "Where is wisdom to be found?" it asks; it concludes in chapter 28 that wisdom has been hidden from humankind.
+Job contrasts his previous fortune with his present plight as an outcast, mocked and in pain.
 He protests his innocence, lists the principles he has lived by, and demands that God answer him.

+Elihu's speeches

-Elihu (a character not previously mentioned) occupies chapters 32 to 37, intervening to state that wisdom comes from God, who reveals it through dreams and visions to those who will then declare their knowledge.
+A character not previously mentioned, Elihu, intrudes into the story and occupies chapters 32–37.
+The narrative describes him as stepping out of a crowd of bystanders irate.
+He intervenes to state that wisdom comes from God, who reveals it through dreams and visions to those who will then declare their knowledge.

 Two speeches by God

 From chapter 38, God speaks from a whirlwind.
-God's speeches neither explain Job's suffering, nor defend divine justice, nor enter into the courtroom confrontation that Job has demanded, nor respond to his oath of innocence.
-Instead God contrasts Job's weakness with divine wisdom and omnipotence: "Where were you when I laid the foundations of the earth?"
-Job makes a brief response, but God's monologue resumes, never addressing Job directly.
+God's speeches do not explain Job's suffering, defend divine justice, enter into the courtroom of confrontation that Job has demanded, or respond to his oath of innocence of which the narrative prologue shows God is well aware.

+Instead, God changes the subject to human frailty and contrasts Job's weakness with divine wisdom and omnipotence: "Where were you when I laid the foundations of the earth?"
+Job responds briefly, but God's monologue resumes, never addressing Job directly.

 In Job 42:1–6, Job makes his final response, confessing God's power and his own lack of knowledge "of things beyond me which I did not know".
-Previously he has only heard, but now his eyes have seen God, and therefore, he declares, "I retract and repent in dust and ashes".
+Previously, he has only heard God, but now his eyes have seen God, and therefore, he declares, "I retract and repent in dust and ashes".

 Epilogue

 God tells Eliphaz that he and the two other friends "have not spoken of me what is right as my servant Job has done".

-The three (Elihu, the critic of Job and his friends, is not mentioned here) are told to make a burnt offering with Job as their intercessor, "for only to him will I show favour".
-Job is restored to health, riches and family, and lives to see his children to the fourth generation.
+The three are told to make a burnt offering with Job as their intercessor, "for only to him will I show favour".
+Elihu, the critic of Job and his friends, is notably omitted from this part of the narrative.

+The epilogue describes Job's health being restored, his riches and family being remade, and Job living to see the new children born into his family produce grandchildren up to the fourth generation.